- Income Tax Slab & Tax Rates for FY 2022-23(AY 2023-24) & FY 2021-22 (AY 2022-23)

-The taxpayers in India need to pay income tax basis on the income tax slab they fall in.
-Income tax slab consists of different ranges of income with different tax rates.
+The taxpayers in India need to pay income tax based on the income tax slab they fall in.
+The Income tax slab consists of different ranges of income with different income tax rates.
 As income increases, the tax rates also increase.
-The slab system was introduced to enable a fair tax system in the country.
+The tax slab in India was introduced to enable a fair tax system in the country.
+Based on these income tax slabs, the taxpayer has to finish ITR filing by the due date.
 The changes in the income tax slab are done as per the budget announcement.
 There are three categories under which income tax is divided:-

 - Individuals who are less than 60 years

-- Senior citizens with age 60 to 80 years
+- Senior citizens with age of 60 to 80 years

-- Super senior citizens with age above 80 years.
+- Super senior citizens with an age of above 80 years.

 ---|---|